gearglow/ReptiliaWithATwist/The List - Outtakes.md

 > A: Yes.
 >
 > Q: Why?
 > A: Because Albus Dumbledore ordered me to, and threatened my mother to make sure of it.
 Not overtly, of course, but he made the threat quite clear.
+The added compulsion spells were just insurance at that point.
 >
 > *Gasps*
 >